usegalaxy-eu/website/about.md

 The history is the foundation of **reproducibility and transparency** in Galaxy.
 It capture inputs, parameters, and versions of the used tools.
 It can be shared with everyone, even outside the Galaxy framework.

 Galaxy provides also a **powerful workflow system**.
 Workflows can be created by extraction of workflows from histories or from scratch with drag-and-drop.
-They are downloadable and sharable with everyone, no vendor lock-in.
+They are downloadable and shareable with everyone, no vendor lock-in.

 The thousands of tools are available with fixed versions and are managed by [Bioconda](https://bioconda.github.io/) and [BioContainers](https://biocontainers.pro/).